ABOUT ME

 affect reactions to information from campaigns or the media.

-sexism, and personality traits (including the Big Five and the Dark
+(including the Big Five and the Dark Triad), among other

-Triad), among other predispositions.
-I study how these
+predispositions.
+I study how these aspects of voters change

-I enjoy teaching course on a variety of topics in American politics.
+I enjoy teaching courses on a variety of topics in American politics.
 My classes combine contemporary readings with an eye towards practical skills.
 Depending on the course, my students can be found producing campaign materials for congressional candidates, composing fact sheets for local non-profits, debating the positive and negative consequences of political polarization, or even making paper airplanes to better understand hypothesis testing!

 EDUCATION